 Mystery Critter: Scale

-A quiet, immobile insect can do a world of harm on certain plants.
+This quiet, immobile insect can wreak havoc on certain plants.

 If you turn over a leaf and find dozens of motionless brown or cream-colored specks that resemble grains of rice, and maybe a few tiny crawlers, you've found a scale infection.
 Scale insects are common and often serious pests of ornamental shrubs and trees.
 They do their damage by sucking out the plant's juices.
 Often their work goes unnoticed until leaves start turning yellow in splotches and the shrub or tree begins to look like there's something amiss.